AlibabaCloudDocs/ros/intl.en-US/Resource Types/RAM/ALIYUN::RAM::SAMLProvider.md

     Type: String
     Description: >-
       SAML metadata document.
-The content must be 1 to 102,400 bytes in length.You must specify one of the SAMLMetadataDocument and SAMLMetadataDocumentURL properties, but you cannot specify both of them.
+The content must be 1 to 102,400 bytes in length.
+You must specify one of the SAMLMetadataDocument and SAMLMetadataDocumentURL properties, but you cannot specify both of them.
     MinLength: 1
     MaxLength: 102400